steven2512/FormConcept/README.md

-A streamlined website built with HTML, CSS, and JavaScript, featuring a standard login page with comprehensive client-side form validations.
+An innovative, cyberpunk-themed social media platform conept, designed with infinite customization options and seamless user experiences, setting a new standard in digital interaction.